Skip to Content

 If you have your own boat, you can paddle self-guided.
 You can also rent a boat and go self-guided.
 Your boat rental includes a shuttle back to the start.
 Keep in mind that if you rent a boat and need rescue, the rental companies will charge you a rescue fee.
 You can book a self-guided tour in advance or just show up to the rental shack and hope they still have boats available.

 If you’re not sure of your skills, take a tour.
 Tours includes boat rental, shuttle, instruction, and info along the way about plants, animals, and Whistler’s history.
 And this tour includes transportation to and from Whistler village.
-If you are a beginner, I recommend taking a tour as it can be tough to turn in the river if you don’t have some canoeing skills.
+If you are a beginner, I recommend taking a tour as it can be tough to turn in the river if you don’t have some paddling skills.

 How much does the River of Golden Dreams cost?

 It’s free to paddle if you have your own boat.
-If you need to rent a canoe or kayak, it’s about $115 for boat rental and shuttle.
+If you need to rent a canoe or kayak, it’s about $130 for boat rental and shuttle.
 Or you can go on a guided tour for about $165.

 What kind of boat do you need for the River of Golden Dreams?

-Canoes and kayaks work best as they are durable, stable, and easy to steer.
-Paddleboards can also be ok, but use caution with inflatable SUPS.
+Paddleboards can also be ok on a warm day if you are ok with getting wet… because you will get wet.
+But use caution with inflatable SUPS.
 There can be lots of sharp sticks and logs, especially later in the season when the beaver dams are exposed.

 Two people paddle SUPs on a river in Whistler